- I’m interested in learning more about Health Studies. Who should I talk to?

 If you are a transfer applicant, contact the Office of Admissions at 425-352-5000.
 If you are an internal applicant (current UWB student), you can contact the School of Nursing and Health Studies office at 425-352-5376.

 7. If I am admitted, how soon can I register?

 Newly admitted transfer students may register during Registration Period 2.
 In order to register, they must attend the mandatory new student orientation, submit the Measles Immunization Verification form, and pay the Enrollment Confirmation fee.

 Current UWB student admitted to the Health Studies major are eligible to register on their registration day.

 Registration deadlines can be found on the academic calendar.

 8. Can I start taking Health Studies classes as a pre-major student at UWB or do I have to be in the major?

 Currently, we reserve the majority of the core courses for students that are Health Studies majors.
-Depending on availability BHS 201-Introduction to Public Health may be available to pre-major students.
-In addition, we require 40 credits of concentration area courses that pre-major students are welcome to get started on.
+Depending on availability, BHS 201-Introduction to Public Health may be available to pre-major students.
+In addition, we require 40 credits of Health Studies electives that pre-major students are welcome to get started on.
 If you have questions about which courses you should take, meet with your Pre-Major Program advisor.